NomadXD/nomadxd.github.io/src/content/post/2023-07-14-how-to-implement-a-k8s-operator-like-a-ninja/index.md

 ---
 title: "How to implement a K8s operator like a Ninja"
-description: "This post is an example of how to add a cover/hero image"
+description: "Learn how to implement a Kubernetes operator like a pro.
+This guide covers operator patterns, automation techniques, and best practices for managing complex Kubernetes workloads efficiently."
 publishDate: "14 July 2023"
 updatedDate: "14 July 2023"
 tags: ["k8s"]